bedops/bedops/docs/content/reference/file-management/conversion/bam2bed.rst

 Column mapping
 ==============

-In this section, we describe how BAM data (converted to SAM columns) are mapped to BED columns.
+In this section, we describe how non-header BAM data (converted to SAM columns) are mapped to BED columns.
 We start with the first six UCSC BED columns as follows:

 +---------------------------+---------------------+---------------+
 | SAM field                 | BED column index    | BED field     |